The Manual is a dating book for men. It has some good mindsets and dating advice mixed with some less good content.

 A big tenet of “The Manual: What Women Want” is direct communication.

-And in the dichotomy “cold approach VS social circle“, Anton prefers cold approach.
+And in the dichotomy “cold approach VS social circle“, Anton prefers the cold approach.

 He says you should always: